mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

 So far we haven't saved much, but the second insight fixes that: by picking the points `w` to be the elements of a subgroup of order 4, the `v` points used for `B` and `C` will form a subgroup of order 2 due to the squaring; hence, we will have `v[0] == v[2]` and `v[1] == v[3]` and so only need the first halves of `B_values` and `C_values` -- as such we have cut the subproblems in half!

-Such subgroups are typically characterized by a generator, i.e. an element of the field that when raised to powers will take on exactly the values of the subgroup elements; historically such generators are denoted by the omega symbol so we will follow that convention here as well.
+Such subgroups are typically characterized by a generator, i.e. an element of the field that when raised to powers will take on exactly the values of the subgroup elements.
+Historically such generators are denoted by the omega symbol so let's follow that convention here as well.

 ```python
 # generator of subgroup of order 4